 Early Life and the Road to Revolution#

 In 1769, Ebenezer Howell moved the family from Delaware to Cumberland County, New Jersey.
-In 1773 he built the Howell Homestead in Roadstown — and carved the initials “RH 1773” and “LH” by the rear doorway, for Richard and Lewis.
+The Howells were part of a broader Welsh immigrant family with deep roots in the region; another kinsman, Rednap Howell, had already made his mark as a schoolmaster and political agitator in North Carolina.
+In 1773 Ebenezer built the Howell Homestead in Roadstown, and carved the initials “RH 1773” and “LH” by the rear doorway, for Richard and Lewis.

-On December 22, 1774, the nineteen-year-old Richard Howell participated in the Greenwich Tea Burning — New Jersey’s answer to the Boston Tea Party.
-A group of local patriots, including both Howell brothers, raided a merchant’s cellar and burned British tea in the town square.
+On December 22, 1774, the nineteen-year-old Richard Howell participated in the Greenwich Tea Burning, New Jersey’s answer to the Boston Tea Party.2 A group of local patriots, including both Howell brothers, raided a merchant’s cellar and burned British tea in the town square.
 The Howell Homestead served as a staging area.
 It was Richard Howell’s first act of open defiance against the Crown.

 In the years before the war he read law in Cumberland County and served on local committees of correspondence, the colonial political networks that coordinated resistance to British rule.
 When war came in 1776, he was ready.